jacob-tucker/contract-wizard/Token/README.md

 Type: list of non-exclusive options that are each an on/off toggle

-- Display
+- FTView
   - name
+  - symbol
   - description
+  - logo link
+  - socials
-  - image url
+  - url
-- NFTCollectionDisplay
+- FTDisplay
   - name
+  - symbol
   - description
   - logo link
   - socials
   - url
-- NFTCollectionData
-- Royalties
-  - list of % and address
-- ExternalURL
-  - url
+- FTVaultData

-If any are turned on, add the `MetadataViews` import and implement them on `NFT` and `Collection`.
-Also add the `resolveView` and `getViews` functions on the `NFT` resource.
+If any are turned on, add the `FungibleTokenMetadataViews` import and implement them on `Vault`.
 For each one that is on, add that MetadataView.

 ---

+### Events

+Type: list of non-exclusive options that are each an on/off toggle

+- TokensBurned
+- Tokens Minted

+---

 ### Minting

-Type: list of exclusive options (pick 1)
+Type: list of exclusive options

 1. Only owner mint
 2. Owner + whoever owner wants to give access to
 3. Public minting

+#### [*If 1 or 2 is selected*] Allowed Amount

+Type: on/off toggle

+If on, put input field for the amount they should be allowed

 #### [*If 2 or 3 is selected*] Pausable